Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session8.md

 Payloads is the data that is being sent through the network like headers, overseen at, (Anon.
 2025)

+Some packets when arrived can be corrupted and the checksum, it is a calculator that detecs error within the packets

 Any device has a unique MAC address

+IPv4 is a lmited number where it provides a unqie numbered address

+The source address is the IP address of the addresses

 ## Exercises and results
 *What exercises did you complete.
 What results.
 Screen shots and notes*